instrumentisto/rust-incubator/orientation.md

 ### Deadlines

-In this boot camp, we implement two types of deadlines: soft deadlines and hard deadlines.
+In this bootcamp, we have the deadlines and expulsions.

 1. **Deadlines**: These are flexible deadlines designed to help keep you on track.
 Every soft deadline is set for **Thursday** at midnight.
 We tolerate up to two instances of not meeting a soft deadline.
 However, if you fail to meet a soft deadline for a third time, this will lead to expulsion.
 2. **Expulsion**: These are strict deadlines that must be adhered to.
 Each hard deadline is set for **Sunday** at midnight.
 Failing to meet a hard deadline will result in immediate expulsion.